MARHES-UNM/rl-mus/README.md

-Another drone simulation using python gym: https://github.com/SuhrudhSarathy/drone_sim
+Another drone simulation using python gym: https://github.com/SuhrudhSarathy/drone_sim git@github.com:NishanthARao/Python-Quadrotor-Simulation.git

 # TODO: implement PID controller from UPenn class
 * take a look at page 13 of paper: https://upcommons.upc.edu/bitstream/handle/2117/112404/Thesis-Jesus_Valle.pdf?sequence=1&isAllowed=y

+# use the dynamics in this repo for the drones.
+Follow the rotation matrix
+git@github.com:AtsushiSakai/PythonRobotics.git

+# use the gui class in this repo
+git@github.com:abhijitmajumdar/Quadcopter_simulator.git

+# derive the lqr k matrix from this repo
+git@github.com:sundw2014/Quadrotor_LQR.git